 Please refer to this image to see what buttons to press:

-If you are absolutely sure that there is no person or a body part in the image, then press the "Not A Person" button (8), and CORAL will learn that this is not a person, and will not alert for the same looking image in the future
+If you are absolutely sure that there is no person or any body part in the image, then press the "Not A Person" button (8), and CORAL will learn that this is not a person, and will not alert for the same looking image in the future.

 If there is a person in the image, then press the "Silence" (9) button instead

 IMPORTANT: Never press the "Not A Person" button if there is a person in the image as it may teach CORAL to ignore people

 Note that pool vacuums or shadows may appear in slightly different shapes and position, thus it might require more than one "dismiss" until CORAL learns all the possible positions to ignore

 The sky is very clear and there is a lot of sun.
 Why do I get "Low Battery" notification?